 Also read: How to Plan a Trip to Prashar Lake

-Where and what to eat
+Where and What to Eat

 Below are a few things that you can consider buying.

-Apples: The entire Kinnaur valley boasts of producing the best quality apples in the world.
+- Apples: The entire Kinnaur valley boasts of producing the best quality apples in the world.
 This will be the first item that you would want to buy from here and bring home.

-Chulli (Wild Apricot) Oil: This oil is widely used all over Kinnaur, both for massage and as cooking medium.
+- Chulli (Wild Apricot) Oil: This oil is widely used all over Kinnaur, both for massage and as a cooking medium.
 People here believe that this oil is what keeps Kinnauri people strong and healthy.
 Chulli (or Chuli) means Apricot in the local language.

 Sangla is the largest town in the valley and has banking services and the only ATM available.
 I have been here a few times and have always found this ATM operational.